sahithyandev/s3/src/content/docs/data-communication-and-networking/09-analog-to-digital.md

 If the set of levels are placed linearly, low amplitude signals might get very low precision.
 To fix that:

-- non-linear quantization can be used.
+- Non-linear quantization can be used.
 Here, the levels are placed logarithmically.
 Reduces overall signal distortion.
-- companding can be used.
-Companding means compression + expanding.
+- Companding can be used, which means compression + expanding.
 Used to reduce effects of quantization noise especially in low-amplitude parts.

 #### Encoding